 L3out Interface Profiles

-(Tenant > Networking > External Routed Domains > Node Profiles > Interface Profiles)
+(Tenant > Networking > External Routed Networks > Node Profiles > Interface Profiles)

 Logical Interface Profiles for an L3Out defines which Leaf interfaces will be used.
 Note – The Interface Profile is not referenced outside of the L3out.
 The suffix is optional.